paypal/squbs/docs/httpclient.md

 `squbs-httpclient` project adds operationalization aspects to [Akka HTTP Host-Level Client-Side API](http://doc.akka.io/docs/akka-http/current/scala/http/client-side/host-level.html) while keeping the Akka HTTP API.
 Here is the list of features it adds:

-* [Service Discovery](#service-discovery-chain): Lets any service discovery mechanism to be plugged in and allows resolving endpoints by string identifiers, e.g., `paymentserv`.
+* [Service Discovery](#service-discovery-chain): Lets any service discovery mechanism to be plugged in and allows resolving HTTP endpoints by string identifiers, e.g., `paymentserv`.
 * [Per Client configuration](#per-client-configuration): Let's each client to individually override defaults in `application.conf`.
 * [Pipeline](#pipeline): Allows a `Bidi`Akka Streams flow to be registered globally or individually for clients.
 * [Metrics](#metrics): Provides [Codahale Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) out-of-the-box for each client.